DIEBOLD NIXDORF: MONITORING AND REMOTE MANAGEMENT OF TENS OF THOUSANDS OF END DEVICES

-We have developed a solution for monitoring and management of cash registers and payment terminals, which manages tens of thousands of devices.
+We developed a solution for monitoring and remotely managing tens of thousands of point-of-sale systems and payment terminals.

 More about the project